Acervans/lastfm_RS/README.md

 The goal of this project is to test sentiment-aware recommender systems by use of the Last.FM API, sentiment analysis tools, and the **NRC-VAD Lexicon** (NRC Valence, Arousal, and Dominance Lexicon).
 It consists of various recommendation techniques (collaborative filtering and content-based) and sentiment analysis of textual content from different contexts (e.g Album or artist description, tracks, comments, tags, titles...) applied to recommendation.

-The tools and recommendation models are showcased in a web application, which can be set up with following section's steps.
+The tools and recommendation models are showcased in **LastMood**, a web application that can be set up with the following section's steps.

 ## Setup